 It’s easy to fall in love with your cards or bad business ideas.
 Don’t do it.

-Falling in love with your cards is common mistake among poker players, especially beginners.
-They get excited by any two cards of the same suit; even though something like a king of hearts and a 4 of hearts look nice together statistically, they are a poor hand.
-Or, they are so thrilled with their pair of kings – the second best starting hand you can have in poker – that they ignore the fact that the odds are now against them if an ace is dealt on the ﬂop.
+Falling in love with your cards is a common mistake among poker players, especially beginners.
+They get excited by any two cards of the same suit, and even though something like a king of hearts and a 4 of hearts look nice together, statistically that’s a poor hand.
+Or, they’re so thrilled with their pair of kings – the second best starting hand you can have in poker – they ignore the fact that the odds are now against them if an ace is dealt on the flop.

-When your good-looking cards, deals or opportunities no longer seem viable you have to revise your strategy.
-Don’t get so emotionally attached that you ignore all the signs telling you they’re not the winning hand.
+When your good-looking cards, deals or businesses no longer seem viable you have to revise your strategy.
+Don’t get so emotionally attached that you ignore all the signs telling you that you don’t have the winning hand.
 This is even more critical now, as so many of us need to pivot our lives and businesses.

 Know when to cut your losses